 The Department sponsors a number of honorary societies and clubs, including: Phi Alpha Theta, the national history honorary society.
-Pi Sigma Alpha, the national political science honorary society, and Psi Chi, the international psychology honor society, and the Psychology Association, a student organization for psychology majors.
+Pi Sigma Alpha, the national political science honorary society, and Psi Chi, the international psychology honor society, the Psychology Association, a student organization for psychology majors, and Lamda Pi Eta, the honor society for Communication majors.